How to Encrypt NSUserDefaults in iOS Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Encrypt In-App Preferences on iOS apps using Appdome
+How to Implement Encrypt In-App Preferences in iOS Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending iOS Apps that Encrypt In-App Preferences without an SDK or gateway: